srivishp/Kendo-React/README.md

-This is a sample React JS & SASS web application which explores the UI features offered by Kendo React and Material UI.
+This is a sample React JS & Sass web application which explores the UI features offered by Kendo React and Material UI.

+Sign up to the 30 day free trial of Kendo React here -> https://www.telerik.com/kendo-react-ui

 # Getting Started with Create React App